carolwong492/carolwong492.github.io/essays/semantic-ui-essay.md

 Just by wrapping your elements in a div with the class "ui container," you'll automatically get a nice padding around your elements.
 This is all defined in Semantic UI, so you don't have to manually adjust the padding in your stylesheet at all.

-With Semantic UI, I can easily design websites that look a lot more
+With Semantic UI, I can easily design websites that look a lot more professional and neater.
+Usability and readability is one of the most important aspects of web design.
+Even if you have a lot of amazing content on your site, with improper UI, it can be a slog to get through and can greatly reduce the number of people who are willing to read through it all.